 Recycle of ITO Sputtering Targets

 The remaining material is unusable in the sputtering process.
-In the case of an ITO sputtering target, the unused portion can represent a significant amount of indium.
+In the case of an ITO sputtering target, the unused portion can contain a significant amount of indium.
 It makes sense to reclaim or recycle as much of the target as possible.
-The target user will break up the remaining target in to chunks.
-The chunk ITO is sent to a recycling/reclaim center where the chunk ITO is converted back in to indium metal.
+The target user will break up the remaining target into chunks.
+The chunk ITO is sent to a recycling/reclaim center where the chunk ITO is converted back into indium metal.
 And the cycle starts all over again.